 An introduction to modern Chinese literature by exploring its contribution to world literature and its thematic and stylistic relations with other literatures.
 No knowledge of Chinese language is required.

-How can we understand China not as a foreign or a native country, but in terms of our shared, albeit different, human conditions?
+How can we understand China not as a foreign or a native country, but in terms of our shared human conditions?
 This paper opens pathways to studying cultural differences within China and between it and other parts of the world by reading Chinese literary texts written in or translated into English.

 |Paper title||Reading Chinese Literature in the World|